FAQs for VirusScan Enterprise 8.x

 What makes VSE a 64-bit product?

-VirusScan installs both 32-bit and 64-bit binaries on x64 systems.
-The 64-bit product binaries are installed to an x64 subfolder from the installation path, other binaries such as drivers are installed to their appropriate places in the Windows file system.
+VSE installs both 32-bit and 64-bit binaries on x64 systems.
+The 64-bit product binaries are installed to an x64 subfolder from the installation path; other binaries such as drivers are installed to their appropriate places in the Windows file system.
 The product installation does not adhere to the guidelines of installing 64-bit files to the \program files folder.
 Nevertheless, the product supports x64 natively.

 What runs in 32-bit compatibility mode on x64 systems?

-Some third-party applications run as 32-bit, so VirusScan loads the appropriate 32-bit scanner for those programs.
+Some third-party applications run as 32-bit, so VSE loads the appropriate 32-bit scanner for those programs.
 For example, the McAfee email scan feature and Microsoft Outlook 2007.

-Why should I install the McAfee (ePO) Agent on laptops that rarely connect to the network?
+Why should I install the McAfee (ePolicy Orchestrator) Agent on laptops that rarely connect to the network?

-The ePO Agent provides policy enforcement.
-After you have installed the agent and it has received your policy, configured at the ePO server, whether the laptop is on the network or off the network, the policy you defined is going to be enforced at the policy enforcement interval you defined.
-This helps ensures that your company settings for your McAfee products are in place no matter where the user roams.
+McAfee Agent provides policy enforcement.
+After you have installed the agent and it has received your policy (configured on the ePolicy Orchestrator server), whether the laptop is on the network or off the network, the policy you defined is enforced at the policy enforcement interval you defined.
+This helps ensures that your company settings for your McAfee products are in place no matter where the user is physically located.

 Why is nVidia listed in the Known Issues?

-Some issues have been reported in the past and still surface now and then, where a problem with the product - usually a high CPU utilization from a McAfee process - has been narrowed down to a module belonging to the nVidia video software injecting itself into our process(es) and then causing a thread to "runaway", a condition where a thread is using all available CPU.
+Various issues with nVidia software have been reported in the past and still surface occasionally.
+In these cases, an issue such as high CPU utilization from a McAfee process has been traced to a module that belongs to the nVidia video software injecting itself into our process(es) and then causing a thread to "run away", a condition where a thread uses all available CPU resources.
 The solution to these issues has been to update the nVidia software.
-Also check for nVidia issues as described in KnowledgeBase articles KB52367and KB70299.
+Also check for nVidia issues as described in KB52367.

 Can I use VSE 8.x to block access to USB devices?